mdbergmann/emacs-tcr-mode/README.md

   (add-hook 'lfeunit-test-failure-hook 'tcr-run-vcr-revert))
 ```

 `tcr-mode` can be enabled for specific hooks.
-Plugins like:
+Plugins like the following provide those hooks for 'succeed' or 'fail':

 - Lisp Flavoured Erlang (LFE) [LFEUnit](https://github.com/mdbergmann/emacs-lfeunit)
 - Scala (via Bloop) [BloopUnit](https://github.com/mdbergmann/emacs-bloopunit)
 - OCaml [OcamlUnit](https://github.com/mdbergmann/emacs-ocamlunit)

-Those projects expose hooks for failed or succeeded test runs, so the above hook configuration runs `tcr-run-vcr-commit` or `tcr-run-vcr-revert` function when success or failure hooks are executed from those plugins.
+So the above hook configuration runs `tcr-run-vcr-commit` or `tcr-run-vcr-revert` function when success or failure hooks are executed from those plugins.

+But tcr-mode is agnostic.
+It may run with anything where a 'succeed' or 'fail' can be 'raised'.
+Or, the minor-mode function for 'commit'/'revert' can also be called manually.

 If your buffer has Magit enabled the buffer is reverted on external changes automatically.
 If no Magit you might have to enable `auto-revert-mode`.